s4Ys369/CHEATERex/README.md

   + In game buttons examples `_("[A]")` or `_("[C]<")` no L though
  * Use `src/game/options_menu.c` to add to `static struct Option optCheats`
  * If adding new files, the `Makefile` will mostly need to be edited
-  - External Data aka `build/res/base.zip` is handle partly in `Makefile.split`
+  - External Data aka `build/res/base.zip` is handled partly in `Makefile.split`
   - tutorial soon-ish

 # feel free to ask questions, request pulls, open issues